 Jacobs Creek is home to many species of fish.
 The upper reaches hold stocked brook trout, rainbow trout, and brown trout for much of the year.
 The lower reaches of Jacobs Creek are also stocked with trout by a group called Barren Run Sportsmen.

-The lower reaches of the stream also contain largemouth bass, smallmouth bass, bluegills, rock bass, white suckers, northern hogsuckers, redhorse, creek chubs, and even the occasional carp, freshwater drum, sauger, and walleye.
+Parts of the stream also contain largemouth bass, smallmouth bass, bluegills, rock bass, white suckers, northern hogsuckers, redhorse, creek chubs, johhny darters, and even the occasional carp, freshwater drum, sauger, and walleye.
 Fish like these can also swim out of an impoundment like Acme Dam or Bridgeport Reservoir and into the stream.

 I was not the first person to catch this largemouth bass in Jacobs Creek